bjodah/finitediff/README.rst

 - pytest_ (``sudo apt-get install python-pytest``)
 - matplotlib_ (``sudo apt-get install python-matplotlib``)

-See [requirements.txt](requirements.txt) for detailed information of versions tested for.
+See `requirements.txt <requirements.txt>`_ for detailed information of versions tested for.

 For all dependencies the following command may be issued on a debian based system: